moesabi/myrepo_comp383/README.md

 # myrepo_comp383
 # HCMV Transcriptome Analysis Pipeline
 This is a pipeline for analyzing the transcriptome of Human Cytomegalovirus (HCMV) using specific sequencing data.
+The only neccesary tools to run this is Python.

 # Download the Data
 The first step is to download the RNA sequencing data for four samples from the Sequence Read Archive (SRA) using wget.
 We are going to use python scripts